Welcome to Carnets de route

 Services to use:

 The services offered vary from clinic to clinic: it is best to contact them directly to check.
-Note that it can take a long time to get an appointment.
+These services are also available at private clinics.

 You may have to pay the entire cost of the service if you are no longer covered by the IFHPInterim Federal Health Program and the service is not covered by private insurance.
-It may be difficult to find a clinic with professionals who are IFHPInterim Federal Health Program providers.
-See IFHP.

 Medication